anhtranquang/lab-cluster/README.md

     * Install Argo CD using Helm.
     * Apply the Ingress resource for Argo CD.

-4.  **Login to Argo CD:**
+3.  **Login to Argo CD:**
     After the `make deploy` command completes, you can retrieve the initial administrator password using the following command:
     ```bash
     make argocd-password
     ```
     This will execute the necessary `kubectl` command and print the decoded password.

-    You can then access the Argo CD UI by navigating to the hostname you configured in your `/etc/hosts` file (e.g., `http://argocd.local`).
+    You can then access the Argo CD UI by navigating to `http://argocd.localhost` in your browser.
 The username is `admin` and the password is the one you retrieved.

 ## Makefile Targets